 Although a restraining order in NJ is a civil order, a violation of that restraining order is a criminal offense.
 Therefore, if you violate a temporary restraining order (TRO) you will be arrested and charged with contempt.
 Similarly, if you violate a final restraining order (FRO) in New Jersey, you will be arrested and charged with contempt.
 In fact, a violation of a TRO or an FRO is exactly the same charge.
 The contempt will most likely be a disorderly persons offense punishable by up to six (6) months in the county jail and a $1,000 fine.
 In addition, on a second contempt charge for violating a restraining order, it is mandatory that you serve a minimum of 30 days in the county jail.
 However, if while violating the restraining order you allegedly committed another crime, then the contempt violation becomes a 4th degree felony charge punishable by up to 18 months in New Jersey State Prison.

-Charged with Violation of Restraining Order in Essex County NJ?
+Charged with Violation of Restraining Order in Bergen County NJ?
 Contact Tormey Law Firm for Help

 For additional information on restraining order violations in NJ, contact our criminal defense attorneys for immediate assistance at 201-556-1570.
 Our lawyers have handled hundreds of these types of cases in basically every county in NJ.
 As a result, we can examine the facts of your case and develop a comprehensive defense strategy to combat your charges in court.